k-cal/MASM/README.md

 `What's your name?`

-The five projects included in this repository are fairly easy to understand with simple testing.
-Projects 2 to 4 are simpler and focused on arithmetic.
-Project 5 is an example of how a higher-level algorithm could be implemented in assembly, and Project 6 is an exercise in parsing user input.
+The five projects included in this repository are fairly easy to understand by simply trying them out.
+Projects 2 to 4 are mostly focused on arithmetic.
+Project 5 is an example of how a higher-level algorithm (merge sort) could be implemented in assembly, and Project 6 is an exercise in parsing user input.